redpesk-labs/red-pak/QA/REDPAK.CNF.md

 Other example: the pattern `$(eval echo $VAR)` evaluate the shell command `eval echo $VAR` that returns the value of the environment variable *VAR*.

-TODO: is there any interest in allowing  brackets in commands?

-TODO: how to protect from nasty commands? what is the environment of evaluation?

-TODO: precise more when is the command invoked? each launch? at installation.

-TODO: precise if and how output is trimmed

 ### Expansion of tag replacement

 .RULE REDPAK.CNF-U-EXP-TAG-REP